Glossary of GPS Terms

 The minimum acceptable satellite elevation above the horizon to avoid blockage of line-of-sight.

 A GPS receiver that can simultaneously track more than one satellite signal.

-interference caused by reflected GPS signals arriving at the receiver, typically as a result of nearby structures or other reflective surfaces.
+Interference is caused by reflected GPS signals arriving at the receiver, typically due to nearby structures or other reflective surfaces.

 Errors caused by the interference of a signal that has reached the receiver antenna by two or more different paths.
 This is usually caused by one path being bounced or reflected.

-A channel of a GPS receiver that can be sequenced through a number of satellite signals.
+A channel of a GPS receiver that can be sequenced through several satellite signals.